 Harlaxton offers a pick-up service from London Heathrow Airport only.
 To take advantage of the pick-up service, you must plan your travel to arrive on the designated arrival day by the designated time and submit your travel details to Harlaxton College through their online system.
-Historically, students have been asked to arrive by 10:30 am on the designated arrival day for the pick-up service.
+Historically, students have been asked to arrive by 10:30 am on the designated arrival day for the pick-up service but Harlaxton will confirm this.